-- Plan a range of effective pedagogical approaches suitable to student learning of the content/skills taught and anticipate student misconceptions. - o Instruction in all courses is at grade level and includes a variety of pedagogical approaches. - · Effectively communicate with students. - o Average 3A score is proficient. - o There is an opportunity to better anticipate misconceptions, guide students to make connections about the relevance of their learning, and make real world connections. - o Literacy, including vocabulary, is included in all unit plans. - · Use questioning and discussion as techniques to deepen student understanding and challenge. - o Average 3B score is proficient. - o ILT has lead professional learning cycles focused on teacher questions and enabling students to ask questions (Question Formulation Technique). - o MEL-Con requires students to cite evidence for claims in all classes. - o There is an opportunity to more frequently and consistently have students ensure all voices are heard in discussion.
-It does happen occasionally, such as during seminar. - · Engage students in learning. - o There is an opportunity to be intentional about scaffolding. - o Grouping in all classes is data-based and aligned to the instructional task: sometimes it is heterogeneous, homogenous, based on Myers-Brigg and/or mastery level. - · Monitor the effect of teaching on student learning and integrate formative assessment into instruction. - o There is an opportunity to be more intentional and purposeful on specific course outcomes and the assessment and tracking per student. - o Average score on 3D is proficient. - o There are choices for projects in most classes. - Persist in adjusting instruction so individual student misunderstandings or advanced needs are successfully accommodated. - o Most teachers offer out of class tutoring to address individual needs. - o There is an opportunity to incorporate more differentiation and targeted feedback and instruction during class.
+- Plan a range of effective pedagogical approaches suitable to student learning of the content/skills taught and anticipate student misconceptions. - o Instruction in all courses is at grade level and includes a variety of pedagogical approaches. - · Effectively communicate with students. - o Average 3A score is proficient. - o There is an opportunity to better anticipate misconceptions, guide students to make connections about the relevance of their learning, and make real world connections. - o Literacy, including vocabulary, is included in all unit plans. - · Use questioning and discussion as techniques to deepen student understanding and challenge. - o ILT has lead professional learning cycles focused on teacher questions and enabling students to ask questions (Question Formulation Technique). - o MEL-Con requires students to cite evidence for claims in all classes. - o Differentiated, flexible grouping in classes allow students to have discussions with other students of different personality types and learning styles. - o There is an opportunity to more frequently and consistently have students ensure all voices are heard in discussion.
+It does happen occasionally, such as during seminar. - · Engage students in learning. - o Average 3C score is proficient. - o There is an opportunity to be intentional about scaffolding. - o Grouping in all classes is data-based and aligned to the instructional task: sometimes it is heterogeneous, homogenous, based on Myers-Brigg and/or mastery level. - o Students have input on grouping decisions - Monitor the effect of teaching on student learning and integrate formative assessment into instruction. - o Teachers regularly incorporate formative assessments in the classroom. - o Teachers use individual student trackers to monitor progress toward mastery. - o Students reflect on their own progress and understanding of learning goals. - o Students engage in peer-feedback systems in math and science classes. - o Average score on 3D is proficient. - o There are choices for projects in most classes. - · Persist in adjusting instruction so individual student misunderstandings or advanced needs are successfully accommodated. - o Most teachers offer out of class tutoring to address individual needs. - o There is an opportunity to incorporate more differentiation and targeted feedback and instruction during class. - · Foster student ownership - o Students select the major for their Associate's Degree upon entering DUAA - o There is opportunity for more student ownership in curriculum